spiral/docs/application/controllers.md

 # Controllers
 Spiral framework provides simple separation layer between http routes and controller classes - `CoreInterface` which by default binded to your App class.

-> To read how to route http request to a specified container [go here](/http/routing.md).
-Such approach provides you ability to call some of your controller actions outside of http scope.
+> To read how to route http request to a specified controller [go here](/http/routing.md).

 # Controller classes
 To better understand what controller is and how it's getting invoked by application let's take a look at two foundation interfaces first: